joshmorel/datacompare/README.rst

 Background
 ---------------

 We work in Data Warehousing with SSIS for ETL and the options for easy-to-build and interact with data-comparison for testing and exploration purposes are limited.

-We don't have Informatica or anything super fancy and our stand-by of Excel copy/paste/vlookup is not sufficient and too manual.
-So I'm creating something with Python, ideally used in spyder, for interactive yet largely automated comparison of data.
+The SQL unit test with C# does seem promising, but only for automated testing, not exploratory comparing.

 Features
 ---------------
     - Compare data from SQL (via pyodbc), txt or DataFrame
-    - Show rows in one set not in the other and vice versa
+    - Get rows in one set not in the other and vice versa and view in session or dump to text
-    - Summarize difference between sets - including counts, null counts, sums and means
-    - Show values different in every column for matched rows, with difference made clearly available
+    - Show values different in every column for matched rows and view in session or dump to text

 Caution
 ---------------
-This is very much small scale, organizational use.
-However, if anyone stumbles upon finds this useful please fork it but it's not in an installable package at this point.
+I am increasing my skills in python by leaps and bounds (thanks Talk Python to Me!) but am no expert.
+So I can't promise this will work in anything besides latest version of python and with MS SQL, texts or sqlite.

 License
 ---------------